 Charities losing out as criminals leave their own bins in town centres

-Local and national charities are being cheated out of income by ambitious criminal who have started leaving fake clothes banks in towns and cities.
+Local and national charities are being cheated out of income by an ambitious criminal who has started leaving fake clothes banks in towns and cities.

 Fresh from scams involving convincing-looking plastic charity bags being pushed through people’s doors, the fraudsters are now thinking big, a national waste and recycling company says.